zhangshunping/kubectl-addons/README.md

 ---

 ### Purpose of writing this project
--  First
+-  First,
-I find it is too hard to use cmd kubectl to get node annotation in k8s cluster when k8s cluster has Tens of thousands Nodes in K8s cluster.if we wanna to get some node's annotation ,we alway use cmd` kubectl --kubeconfig=/root/.kube/devconfig  describe nodes |grep Annotation
+I find it is too hard to use command like  kubectl to get node annotation in k8s cluster when k8s cluster has Tens of thousands Nodes in K8s cluster.if we wanna get some node's annotation ,we alway use cmd ` kubectl --kubeconfig=/root/.kube/devconfig  describe nodes |grep Annotation
 ` in shell, it takes too many times.

-- Second
+- Second ,
-I am studying golang language recently,so i wanna to create a golang project to practicc programming by golang ,in this project i use the package like [cobra](https://github.com/spf13/cobra) ,[go-client](https://github.com/kubernetes/client-go) , [color](https://github.com/fatih/color) and so on.
+I have been studying golang language recently,so i wanna create a  project to practice programming by golang ,in this project i use the package like [cobra](https://github.com/spf13/cobra) ,[client-go](https://github.com/kubernetes/client-go) , [color](https://github.com/fatih/color) and so on.

 ### How to use it

-Follow the way cobra defines commands, use the Parent Commands、subcommands flags.
+Follow the way cobra defines commands, use the Parent Commands、subcommands 、flags.

 `./kubectl-addons get nodeanno -a "all"  -k /root/.kube/devconfig `